kdeldycke/openerp.buildout/README.md

 Then add `profiles/apache.cfg` to the `extend` parameter of the `[buildout]` section of `buildout.cfg`, and set the `web-domain` variable to your public domain name, as demonstrated in the `custom.cfg` file.

-As the default generated configuration file add some caching, you need to activate the appropriate modules:

-        $ sudo a2enmod cache disk_cache mem_cache expires ssl

-The apache config file is generated in `./parts/apache.conf` and can be activated right away:

-        $ sudo ln -s ./parts/apache.conf /etc/apache2/sites-available/
-        $ sudo a2ensite apache
-        $ sudo /etc/init.d/apache2 restart

 TODO
 ----

-  * Automate Apache steps above ?
   * Group all system initialization commands in one separate buildout config file.
 Basically eveything that has to be run as `root` will be moved there.
 The new `buildout.cfg` will then be able to be run without `root` privileges.
   * Auto-update all modules of all databases on update.
   * Don't call the patch command directly, use http://pypi.python.org/pypi/collective.recipe.patch